- Why is the county and city involved in what has been a privately owned landfill?

-On May 10, 2011, the Board of Clark County Commissioners formally approved the purchase agreement.
-However, the sale isn’t expected to close for a year or longer while the county works out details with state agencies.
+On May 10, 2011, the Board of Clark County Commissioners formally approved the purchase which closed in December 2012 after the county worked out details with state agencies.

-4. What is the county buying and for how much?
+4. What did the county buy and for how much?

-The county is purchasing 120 acres that includes the 74-acre landfill, as well as the 35-acre Koski property, to the south and west of the landfill, and a couple of smaller properties.
+The county purchased 120 acres that includes the 74-acre landfill, as well as the 35-acre Koski property, to the south and west of the landfill, and a couple of smaller properties.
 All but 4.8 acres are part of the county option that was part of an agreement signed in December 1988.
-The negotiated price for the 120 acres is $1.5 million and was set by an appraisal.
+The negotiated price for the 120 acres was $1.5 million and was set by an appraisal.